lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView.md

 You can imagine if I implemented all 3 of the protocols in the ViewController.
 All 325 lines of code would have been in one file.
 You might also imagine that it might be easier to test that the Transformation is working correctly when classes are more specific in their responsibilities.

 I could have moved the Cells and Rows into files of their own, except that the Rows would have to be internal scope, not private, because they are used by the Cells.
 It's not that I mind the internal scoping, so much as I mind that the Row names are too general for the increased scope.
-Sometimes it is just better to use better names to make things safe than to use private access and I'll attend to that shortly, in the next article.
+Sometimes it is just better to use better names to make things safe than to use private access.
+I'll discuss this further, in the next blog article.

- It is extremely easy to extend this pattern with further cell and row types.
+It is extremely easy to extend this pattern further with new cell and row types.
 I didn't think twice about how to add the extra space in the banded block.

 By the way, in Android, ListViews and RecyclerViews do not have builtin support for sections, so I use the kind of solution presented here even when the requirement is only for single repeating sections.
 In iOS, I never use UITableView section support unless I need to display floating headers - I find it easier to use the presented solution.